DrWhoCares/imgdanke/README.md

 It's important to note that the order of arguments does matter.
 #### Pingo Command
 pingo, unlike magick, does not allow for specifying output at this time (v0.99 [rc2 32]).
 It modifies the images directly, so ensure a copy is made via setting a separate output folder, or adding a prefix to `%2` in the magick command.
+#### Prepend To Output
+The string entered here will be prepended to the output filename(s).
+As expected, any characters which are defined as being illegal in filenames cannot appear in the string.
+#### Append To Output
+The string entered here will be appended to the output filename(s).
+As expected, any characters which are defined as being illegal in filenames cannot appear in the string.
+#### Filesize Displays
+#### Previous Size
+Displays the total filesize (not the size on disk) of the files (after any PSD conversion) before either of the commands are performed.
+#### New Size
+Displays the total filesize (not the size on disk) of the files after the commands are performed.
+#### Total Savings
+Displays the total amount of savings and the percent saved.
+#### Status Display Message
+Displays information to the user about issues or the current status of processing.
+When processing is finished, it will display the total time elapsed via C#'s Stopwatch class (so it may not be 100% accurate).

 ---
 Any questions, feel free to contact me or create an issue (which is really helpful for keeping track of things to change or add).